aldomann/gnome-shell-adwaita-roboto/README.md

 ## License
 GNOME Shell is distributed under the terms of the GNU General Public License, version 2 or later.
-See the COPYING file for details.
+See the LICENSE file for details.